 Spoliation of Evidence in Truck Cases

 After a trucking accident, it is crucial for you to have someone working for you and preserving important evidence.
-Our trucking attorneys are experienced in making sure the critical evidence is subpoenaed and/or maintained.
+Our award-winning trucking attorneys are experienced in making sure the critical evidence is subpoenaed and/or maintained.
 Below are just a few examples of information that can be lost if you do not act quickly to protect your rights:

 - Log books -- Truck drivers must maintain log books which document the number of hours they have spent resting and driving.
 These can be crucial to proving a legal violation.